 Elly Stemerdink is a Dutch milliner, photographer, graphic designer, and editor-in-chief of Hatlines (NL/EN magazine for hat lovers).
-Piet de Meijer is an entrepreneur, specialized in administrative financial solutions.
+Piet de Meijer is an entrepreneur, specialising in administrative financial solutions.

-The HAT Magazine continues to visit and report on many international trade shows, inviting designers to undertake the Workroom Sketchbook and the Workroom Process, to improve our skills and expertise.
-Whilst covering international news and events, festivals and anniversaries.
-In fact, since its launch this niche publication has become ‘The Voice of the Trade’ and an essential read for everyone within the industry, no-matter where.
+The HAT Magazine continues to visit and report on many international trade shows whilst covering international news and events, festivals and anniversaries, inviting designers to undertake the Workroom Sketchbook and the Workroom Process to improve our skills and expertise.
+In fact, since its launch this niche publication has become ‘The Voice of the Trade’ and an essential read for everyone within the industry, no matter where.

 Where it all started

 The HAT Magazine was created in 1999 by Carole & Nigel Denford following 17 years as niche retailers, owning six specialist hat shops that sold both men's and woman's styles.
 Their most famous shop was The Hat Shop in Covent Garden, where their new vision for 'the hat' was to expand its market, by offering a selection across all prices, qualities and styles from simple basic models to super fine felts and Panamas and new innovative designers.
 Many international brands were first available at their shops in London, such as Marzi and Grevi from Italy, Kokin from New York, Fred Bare, and many more.
 They had a unique selection and a personal style that attracted every kind of customer, including international clients from Japan, America and across Europe, all seeking out that 'special brand', classic style or well-priced hat to buy.